TecnologiadeRaiz/en/Caracterization.md

 Through this test we obtained information that allows us to know with precision the characteristics of the antenna.

-For both modes of the antenna (sectorial and directional) we requested the measurement of the radiation lobe in two polarizations at 3 specific frequency points.
+For both modes of the antenna (sectorial and directional) we requested the measurement of the radiation lobe in two polarizations at 3 specific frequency points:
+ 5260 MHz, 5550 MHz, 5825 MHz

 These were some of the results of the measurements obtained in the tests.